esysss/parsis/README.md

-#parsis saffron website
+# parsis saffron website
-This repo contains the information from parsis saffron's website. a website for introducing the products and also selling them.
+This repo contains the information from Parsis saffron's website. a website for introducing the products and also selling them.